umatare5/logbook-openapi-src/README.md

 # logbook-go

-logbook-go is Go client to use [Logbook API](https://github.com/umatare5/logbook-api).
+logbook-go is Go library to use [Logbook API](https://github.com/umatare5/logbook-api).

 ## Usage